- Play is 4 on 4 hockey with no goalies.

 - If a puck goes out of bounds, the last team to touch it loses possession.
 During restart, the defender must give his opponent two stick lengths of space.

 - Players should not pursue puck out of play.
-Officials will have extra pucks and immediately spot a puck for play to continue.
+Scorekeepers will have extra pucks and immediately spot a puck for play to continue.
 Volunteers will collect pucks out of play.

 - There are no off-sides or icing calls.